ljaro/estiwork/tools/vagrant32/README.txt

 and place it into c:\mongodb\

-4. Run command console as administrator go to mongodb installation folder.
+4. run command console as administrator

+5. go to mongodb installation folder.
 Default path is: C:\Program Files\MongoDB\Server\3.2\bin

 run command